Background Knowledge Probe (ALC)

 Description

-Background Knowledge Probe is designed to collect feedback on students’ prior learning, including knowledge or beliefs that may hinder or block further understanding.
+Background Knowledge Probe collects feedback on students’ prior learning, including knowledge or beliefs that may hinder or block further understanding.
 Students complete a short survey prepared by the instructor at the beginning of a course, at the start of a new unit or lesson, or before introducing a new topic.

 |